Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Dicke superposition probes for noise-resilient linear metrology

-Recent experiments have demonstrated remarkable control over multiqubit Dicke states across diverse physical platforms, including photonic systems, cold atoms, and trapped ions~\cite{exptdicke2,exptdicke3,exptdicke4,exptdicke5,exptdicke6,pnas10k,pra21bmterhal}.
-Furthermore, state-of-the-art experiments have enabled on-chip generation and collectively coherent control of the superpositions of entire family of four-photon Dicke states~\cite{ChenPRL2023} with the underlying architecture and control scheme extendable to more photons, providing a scalable route toward generating higher-photon-number Dicke superpositions.
+Recent experiments have demonstrated remarkable control over multiqubit Dicke states across diverse physical platforms, including photonic systems, cold atoms, and trapped ions~\cite{ChenPRL2023,exptdicke3,exptdicke4,exptdicke5,exptdicke6,pnas10k,pra21bmterhal}.
+State-of-the-art experiments have enabled on-chip generation and collectively coherent control of the entire family of four-photon Dicke states, with the underlying architecture and control scheme extendable to larger photon numbers~\cite{ChenPRL2023}.
+Complementing these experimental advances, recent proposals based on rapid adiabatic passage (RAP) and one-axis twisting (OAT) dynamics~\cite{KitagawaUeda1993,Carrasco2024Dicke} as well as cavity-mediated state engineering~\cite{Sawant2023} have demonstrated feasible routes for generating Dicke and Dicke state superpositions with significant metrological gain.